neutrinoceros/training/git/intro/docs/tutorial.md

 $ git config --global user.email johndoe@example.com
 ```

+### Additional recommendations

 It is also recommended to associate a terminal-based editor of your choice to `git`.
 For instance this is how you'd set `nano`
 ```
 $ git config --global core.editor nano
 ```
-This is because some advanced sub-commands require an editor, and its preferable to
+This is because some advanced sub-commands require an editor, and its preferable
-know that you are confortable with the one you get (otherwise it may default to `vi`)
+to know that you are confortable with the one you get (otherwise it may default
+to `vi`, which is infamously hard to exit when you've never used it).

+It it recommended that to sign up on GitHub.

 ### Getting started (first commits)
 > In this section we will create a dummy project *from scratch*.
 You can use an